 New Gold Mountain

 Get the gang together for a spirited round of shuffleboard at multi-level party palace Ballers Clubhouse.
 Who will have the mix of luck and skill to hit the target?
 Table tennis, darts, encounters with aliens – Ballers Clubhouse has ’em and more.
 Wine, cocktails and spritzes are in high supply.
-Fuel your gameplay with snacks like Thai green curry arancini balls and pulled pork sliders.
+Fuel your gameplay with snacks like waffle fries, fried chicken and pulled pork sliders.

 Pearl Diver Cocktails and Oysters

 Take a foray into the French Quarter of New Orleans at Pearl Diver.
 This chic bar dishes up modern tropical cocktails and the freshest oysters from around Australia.
-Although cocktails and oysters are its bread and butter, there’s also a full wine list and more nibbles.
-The aptly-named 'not oysters' menu features bites like steak tartare and chorizo croquettes.
+Although cocktails and oysters are its bread and butter, there’s also a full wine list, a tasting menu and morish plates.
+Order bites like lobster jaffles, steak tartare and raw kingfish.

 After 18 years on Waratah Place, Manchuria is still slinging killer cocktails.
 Make the pilgrimage down a tiny alleyway and up a flight of stairs and be transported to an old-world opium den.
 The bar is dimly lit with wafts of sweet-smelling incense filling the room.
 Slide into a booth or find a secluded nook while the bartender pours your drop of choice.
 The classic cocktails are all covered, but why not try something inventive?